Michael Gaudet is a well-established professional artist who specializes in large-scale murals, portraiture, landscape and historic paintings.

-In late 2015, Michael published the first of three books called Dancing with Rejection: A Beginners’ Guide to Immortality.
-A Memoir, “Dancing…” traces his story as a painter of monumental murals as well as a life-time of “Kidney Disease”.
+In late 2015, Gaudet published the first of three books called Dancing with Rejection: A Beginners’ Guide to Immortality.
+A Memoir, “Dancing…” traces his story as a designer and painter of monumental murals as well as a life-time of “Kidney Ailments”.
 He unflinchingly reveals his struggles but also his triumphs in this book.
-You may purchase your own copy at www.mrgaudet.com or a signed copy directly from the artist when you visit G-G’s Gallery and Gifts
+You may purchase your own copy at www.mrgaudet.com or a signed copy directly from the artist when you visit G-G’s Gallery and Gifts.

 After the success of his first book of memoirs, called Dancing with Rejection: A Beginners’ Guide to Immortality, Michael has published the second of his trilogy titled A Work in Progress: The Life my Brother Saved.
-The artist and author has been fighting for his life as a Dialysis Warrior since May of ’14 with no end in sight.
-However, he continues to design and paint his “monumental” murals along with his writing and also co-operates the seasonal “G-G’s Gallery and Gifts” with his partner Sharon Gibson.
-The couple are excited to announce that they are in their 10th year of operation.
+Gaudet was blessed with a second kidney transplant in 2014, after enduring over five years of life-sustaining dialysis therapy.
+He continues to design and paint his “monumental” murals along with his writing and also co-operates the seasonal “G-G’s Gallery and Gifts” with his partner Sharon Gibson.
+The couple are excited to announce that they are in their 12th year of operation.
 Commissions accepted.
 Please visit www.mrgaudet.com to read more.
 Visit his Art Blog at GaudetArt.blogspot.ca.
 Book reading, signing and the usual fare at 309 Evenson Ave.
 Manitou Beach.
 Follow the bright red and yellow signs.

-Location: E. one blk past Danceland at Manitou Beach, turn right on Charles St., then rt to 309 Evenson Ave. at the cul-de-sac.
+Location: E. one block past Danceland at Manitou Beach, turn right on Charles St., then right to 309 Evenson Ave. at the cul-de-sac.

 Click on the pictures below for an enlargement / slideshow.

 Manitou Reflections Project: Michael’s early design concept went on to secure 50% funding from Canada Heritage to create the installation at Manitou Beach.
 He is working with two local artists in collaboration: Darrell Baschak and Robert Thibeault.
-The project is scheduled for installation in the spring of 2020.
+The project is scheduled to be unveiled July 1, 2021.